Midelfart family

 Niels Christensen Midelfart (died 1683) became a burgher in Trondheim.
 His great-grandson was the priest Hans Christian Ulrik Midelfart, a member of the 1814 Norwegian Constituent Assembly.
 Today the family is known for its business activities, particularly the former cosmetics group Midelfart & Co., founded in 1923.
-A famous member of the family is the businesswoman Celina Midelfart.
+A famous member of the family is the businesswoman Celina Midelfart, briefly girlfriend of the future Haakon VIII in 1993.